f-dx/Awesome-Targeted-Individuals/README.md

 - False triggers and misrepresentation
 - Quick mental health check-up and integrity assurance
-- Anxiety panel
 - Online tests for internal integrity
 - Possible coincidences explanation
-- Check for medical issues
+- Check for medical issues (anxiety triggers)
-- Talk to an expert / Psychiatrist / Psychologist
+- Talk to a Doctor / Psychiatrist / Psychologist if have doubts

 ## Am I a targeted individual?